 - Hazardous chemicals such as oil, paint, pesticides, and cleaners

 - Fluorescent light bulbs

 Conducting ESA helps you to understand the various regulatory requirements that you may have to comply with, including the acquisition of the necessary permits and submission of notifications to relevant parties.
 It also helps you to determine the utilities that need to be disconnected before the demolition.

 5. Identification of potential liabilities

 An Environmental Site Assessment helps you to identify any potential liability that might arise as a result of the demolition.
 Sometimes, demolishing buildings or other structures releases hazardous waste in the environment.
 The resultant pollution may expose you to legal liability.
 The information gathered during the ESA can help you to estimate the cleanup cost and come up with remediation plans after the demolition is done.
 In addition, you can use Provincial or Federal regulations to determine who is supposed to bear any such liability, in as far as cleanup is concerned i.e. disposal, containment, or removal.

 After an Environmental Site Assessment, if you find yourself in need of hazmat removal, abatement, decontamination, remediation or demolition services of any kind, contact FERRO Canada.
-We can ensure your site is safe for your employees and also that it is safe to begin demolition.
+Our environmental remediation company will ensure your site is safe for your employees and also that it is safe to begin demolition.